Skip to content

 This command will pull down the runtime-config.json that is deployed and store it locally within the packages/game-ui/public folder.

-Now we can start the dev server with the following command:
+To start the dev server, run the following command:

 Terminal window